 Code list do files, data files, log files and text files for finalised versions are also saved in read only folders.
 If you run the do files on a different database build, please change the globals so that new code lists are saved in a separate folder.
 If you modify the code lists, please save all code lists in a new codelist_creation folder, increasing the version number by 0.1.

-Future versions will:

-Calculate QRISK3 scores in CPRD Aurum

 About QRISK